ioet/bpm-people-ui/README.md

 In order to set up and run the project, follow these steps:

+## Java needs to be installed on your machine!
+You know how do to it...
+Don't forget to set the JAVA_HOME variable

 ## Installing the dependencies
 run this command and everything should be setup
 ```